pynickle/the-art-of-python/README.md

 ```
 The line numbers is very different.
 As we all see, python is more simple than java.
 That’s why it has “built-in batteries”.

+## Python Package
+Python also welcomes us to provide more useful packages on pypi.
+There are many great packages for us to use.

+Here are some of them:

+- requests : get any website
+- django : make your own website
+- keras : for deep learning
+- numpy : scientific calculation

+And more is waiting for your explore.

+Go to pypi.org to find more!

 ## Explore More

 Suppose that once you received a request from one of your friends, he told you he was a photography beginner and needed some great photos to learn.